asmecher/metabase-tools/README.md

 To use:
 1. Configure `config/config.php` with details from your environment.
-2. Use `generate-views.sql` (adapted as necessary) to create a database with a set of views in it:
+2. Use `generate-views.php` to create a database with a set of views in it:
    1. Generate the SQL:
       ```sh
       JOURNAL_PATH=abc php generate-views.php